Harsh-Avinash/DLD-Lab-Simulations/README.md

 `.include 74hct.lib`

 You're all set up :)<br><br>
-A star would be appriciated
+A star would be appriciated, like [these people](https://github.com/Harsh-Avinash/DLD-Lab-Simulations/stargazers) did.